The AT&T Issue Brief Library

-Accessibility is one of AT&T’s core commitments.
-In 2012, we launched the Corporate Accessibility Technology Office, which leads AT&T’s efforts to design and develop products and services that address the needs of customers with disabilities.
+AT&T’s Corporate Accessibility Technology Office leads our efforts to design and develop products and services that address the needs of customers with disabilities.
 The Corporate Accessibility Technology Office developed a series of internal training programs for AT&T employees that are tailored to the employee's role within the company.
-All internal trainings were designed to help product developers think about accessibility at the beginning of the product lifecycle and help customer service representatives better serve the needs of customers with disabilities.
-Read more about AT&T’s Corporate Accessibility Technology Office in the 2014 G3ict White Paper.
+These trainings are designed to help product developers think about accessibility at the beginning of the product lifecycle and help customer service representatives better serve the needs of customers with disabilities.

 Universal Design Policy

-In 1998, AT&T adopted a Universal Design Policy to convey our commitment to designing and developing products and services that are accessible to and usable by customers with disabilities and older users who may benefit from accessible technology.
-In this case, “universal design” is not a specific solution, but rather a concept and a process of making technology usable by people with the widest possible range of abilities and within the broadest range of environments and circumstances as practical.
-This requires AT&T and its suppliers and vendors to think inclusively about who will use our products and services, and to create solutions that meet varying needs by:
+In 1998, AT&T adopted a Universal Design Policy to convey our commitment to designing and developing products and services that are accessible to and usable by customers with disabilities and older users.
+In this case, “universal design” is not a specific solution, but rather a concept and a process of making technology usable for millions of older Americans and those with disabilities who depend on communications technology for employment, education, social interaction, recreation and other life activities.
+This requires AT&T and our suppliers and vendors to think inclusively about who will use our products and services, and to create solutions that meet varying needs by:

 - Designing for customers with disabilities

-- Considering users in limiting conditions, such as loud environments or divided attention
+- Considering users in limiting conditions such as loud environments or divided attention; and

-Conceptually, this inclusive, user-centric approach to design makes great sense, but applying universal design principles to the diverse and ever-changing technology that AT&T provides its customers can be a challenge.
-As a result, product development teams have not only the policy to build from, but also benefit from a set of accessibility and universal design checklists to guide them while considering the needs of users with disabilities.
-The checklists prompt teams to think about how users with various types of disabilities (e.g., physical, sensory or cognitive) will operate different kinds of technologies, from hardware, to websites, to networks.
-Significantly, these checklists are reviewed at the beginning of the design and development lifecycle to ensure that products and services are built inherently accessible, rather than requiring expensive and time-consuming retrofitting.
+In addition to the policy, product development teams also benefit from a set of accessibility and universal design checklists to guide them while considering the needs of users with disabilities.
+The checklists prompt teams to think about how users with various types of disabilities (e.g., physical, sensory or cognitive) will operate different kinds of technologies, from hardware to websites to networks.
+These checklists are reviewed at the beginning of the design and development lifecycle to ensure that products and services are built with inherent accessibility, rather than requiring expensive and time-consuming retrofitting.

 AT&T’s Advisory Panel on Access & Aging

-AT&T maintains its awareness of the needs of customers with disabilities thanks, in part, to our ongoing work with the disability community and the Advisory Panel on Access & Aging (AAPAA).
+We participate in ongoing work with the disability community, including with the Advisory Panel on Access & Aging (AAPAA).
 Comprising national leaders in assistive technology, aging and cross-disability issues, AAPAA provides disability-related advice and counsel to AT&T leadership teams.
 This expert panel meets regularly with AT&T leaders (from AT&T Labs to Marketing to Human Resources) and provides ongoing input on accessibility efforts.
 Read more about the AAPAA.